-- That the building construction related to this approval shall proceed substantially in accordance with the sketch in Appendix C submitted as part of Report COA2020-017, which shall be attached to and form part of the Committee's Decision; and - 2) That the building construction related to the minor variances shall be completed within a period of twenty-four (24) months after the date of the Notice of Decision, failing which this application shall be deemed to be refused.
+That the building construction related to this approval shall proceed substantially in accordance with the sketch in Appendices C - E submitted as part of Report COA2020-033, which shall be attached to and form part of the Committee's Decision;

+- 2) That prior to the issuance of a building permit the owner shall submit a lot grading and drainage plan to the satisfaction of the Engineering and Corporate Assets Department.
+The owner shall provide to the Secretary-Treasurer written confirmation from the Engineering and Corporate Assets Department that the lot grading and drainage plan is satisfactory; and - 3) That the building construction related to the minor variances shall be completed within a period of twenty-four (24) months after the date of the Notice of Decision, failing which this application shall be deemed to be refused.
 This condition will be considered fulfilled upon completion of the first Building Inspection.

-This approval pertains to the application as described in report COA2020-017.
+This approval pertains to the application as described in report COA2020-033.
 Fulfillment of all conditions is required for the Minor Variances to be considered final and binding.

+Background: The application was submitted February 14, 2020.
+No consultation through the pre-screening process occurred with the Planning Division prior to the submission of the application.
+The application was originally scheduled for the July 2020 Committee meeting.
+The application was originally scheduled for the July 2020

+Staff became aware of a survey of the neighbouring lot at 19 Church Street, which presented information contradictory to the survey provided in support of the application.
+Since the discrepancies directly influenced all reliefs sought through the application, staff recommended a deferral of no greater than three (3) months until such time as the survey issues could be resolved and any necessary revisions to the proposal be made.
+Committee granted the deferral as requested at the July meeting.

+The applicant subsequently modified the proposal and has resubmitted based on the newly surveyed boundaries.
+An additional relief from the interior side yard is now being proposed.
+No changes to the size or configuration of the dwelling unit, garage and deck were proposed.

-Background: The proposal involves the construction of a 107.6 square metre (1158.2 square feet) single detached dwelling and attached garage with an 11.89 square metre (128 square feet) deck on a vacant lot of record.
+The proposal involves the construction of a 107.6 square metre (1158.2 square feet) single detached dwelling and attached garage with an 11.89 square metre (128 square feet) deck on a vacant lot of record.

 This application was deemed complete on February 20, 2020.

-Proposal: To permit the construction of a new single detached dwelling with an attached garage and deck on a vacant lot Owner: Napa Valley Contracting Inc. (Joe Ferrara) Applicant: Tom deBoer (TD Consulting Inc.) Legal Description: Vacant lot, Part of Lot 7, north of Church Street, East of George Street, Plan 109, former Village of Omemee now in the City of Kawartha Lakes Official Plan: Urban Settlement Area within the County of Victoria Official Plan Zone: Residential Type One (R1) Zone within the Village of Omemee Zoning By-law 1993-15 Site Size: 333.25 square metres (3587.07 square feet) Site Servicing: Private individual well and Municipal Sanitary System Existing Uses: Vacant residential lot Adjacent Uses: North, East, West: Residential South: Mixed Use (General Commercial, Residential) Rationale:
+Proposal: To permit the construction of a new single detached dwelling with an attached garage and deck on a vacant lot of record.

+Owner: Napa Valley Contracting Inc. (Joe Ferrara)

+Applicant: Tom deBoer (TD Consulting Inc.)

+- Legal Description: Vacant lot, Part of Lot 7, north of Church Street, East of George Street, Plan 109, former Village of Omemee now in the City of Kawartha Lakes - Official Plan: Urban Settlement Area within the County of Victoria Official Plan - Zone: Residential Type One (R1) Zone within the Village of Omemee Zoning By-law 1993-15 - Site Size: 325.49 square metres (3503.55 square feet) - Site Servicing: Private individual well and municipal sanitary system - Existing Uses: Vacant residential lot

+Adjacent Uses: North, East, West: South: Residential Mixed Use (General Commercial, Residential)

+Rationale: